 In general, the attorney will be best served if he/she finds a dog bite expert witness who has the following qualifications:

 - Has certification through a well-recognized and established professional society dealing with canine behavior.
 Avoid generic societies that grant “Certification” to experts in many different fields.
 The expert should be required to pass a written exam in dog behavior and then maintain certification through required continuing education;

 - Publication record in peer-reviewed journals of veterinary medicine or animal behavior;

 - Advanced degree in animal behavior from a recognized institution of higher learning;

 - At least 10 years of direct hands-on experience working with dogs in a field situation.

-Q. What kind of animal behavior evidence is needed to support legal arguments?
+Q. What kind of discovery is needed to support legal arguments?